trevorcampbell/shortex/README.md

 - **robust:** make editing LaTeX documents without accidentally breaking things (e.g. references, equation numbers, etc) easier

-...without breaking original LaTeX commands so that users can employ as much or as little ShorTex as they want.
+...without breaking original LaTeX commands so that users can employ as much or as little ShorTeX as they want.

 ### Packages